EUDAT-Training/B2FIND-Training/00-mdmanager-script.md

 Mapping Options
 ---------------
-These options will be required to map metadata records formatted in a supported, but community specific, metadata format to JSON records formatted in a common target schema. (by default XML records are mapped onto the B2FIND schema, compatable to be uploaded to a CKAN repository.
+These options will be required to map metadata records formatted in a supported metadata format to JSON records formatted in a common target schema.
+(by default XML records are mapped onto the B2FIND schema, compatable to be uploaded to a CKAN repository.

---subset=STRING         (Optional) Subset and subdirectory of meta data
+--subset=STRING         Subdirectory of meta data records to be mapped.
+By
+                        default this is the same as the the term given by option '--mdsubset'.
-                        records to be mapped --mdshema=STRING        Metadata format and schema of hmeta data records to be mapped (default is the OAI mdprefix 'oai_dc'
+--mdschema=STRING       Metadata format and schema of harvested meta data
+                        records to be mapped.
+By default this is the same as the term given by option '--mdprefix'.
 ```

 #### Upload mode